quickhac/qhac-legacy/README.md

 * Automatic updates and notifications for grade changes
 * Colorization of grades depending on how bad they are
 * Extremely pretty interface designed by mdciotti
+* Edit assignment grades locally to see how it would affect your overall grade

 ## Installing ##